GlobalSign: Services

-GlobalSign's services include managed PKI platform, S/MIME certification, SSL certificates, and a cloud-based certificate manager that integrates with Microsoft's AD and user account certifications.
+GlobalSign's services include managed PKI platform, S/MIME certification, TLS certificates, and a cloud-based certificate manager that integrates with Microsoft's AD and user account certifications.

 The company also provides certificates to authenticate IoT to address authentication needs in the Internet of Everything (IoE) market and to identity management as a cloud-based service.
 Its PKI services can scale based on the velocity, variety, and volume of IOT platforms, and can manage the identities of millions of devices.

-In November 2012, GlobalSign launched an online service that allows website administrators to confirm that they have correctly configured SSL across their websites and receive actionable guidance on how to remediate any faulty or exploitable SSL configurations.
+In November 2012, GlobalSign launched an online service that allows website administrators to confirm that they have correctly configured TLS across their websites and receive actionable guidance on how to remediate any faulty or exploitable TLS configurations.

 The company has offices in the US, Europe and throughout Asia.

 In 2012, GlobalSign released its free SSL Configuration Checker.
-This tool lets websites check the effectiveness of their SSL configuration and provides remediation steps for websites that want to improve.
+This tool lets websites check the effectiveness of their TLS configuration and provides remediation steps for websites that want to improve.

 In 2013, the company introduced its Auto Enrollment Gateway solution (AEG).
 Using AEG, companies can automate PKI management, certificate provisioning and deployment.
 The platform integrates with Windows Active Directory.

 In 2018, GlobalSign released its IoT Identity Platform.
 It uses PKI as its identity mechanism and is used in industries including manufacturing, agriculture, smart grid, payments, IoT gateways, and healthcare.
 One of the features of the platform is IoT Edge Enroll, which companies use to provision and manage the PKI-based identities.
 Edge Enroll provides device Registration Authority (RA), certificate lifecycle management and other support services.
 The platform also includes IoT CA Direct and IoT CA Connect.

-In May 2022, the latest version of the company’s AEG platform was released.
-It automatically configures S/MIME certificates in Outlook for Windows using GlobalSign’s cross-platform agent, XPA.
+In May 2022, the latest version of the company's AEG platform was released.
+It automatically configures S/MIME certificates in Outlook for Windows using GlobalSign's cross-platform agent, XPA.
 XPA sets policies, and automatically enrolls, provisions, and installs certificates.